mattiamanzati/durable-workflows-with-effect-cluster/slides.md

 Effect is a tool that is of great help with this, and as long correctly define each building block, the effect datatype let the possible errors pass through so we can handle them.

+We have domain errors, network errors, temporary errors, everything.

 But what do we do with those errors?
 How should we handle them?
 Just letting the list growing is not an option.
 -->